AswinBarath/aswinbarath.github.io/_posts/2021-01-15-functions-in-python.markdown

 ### Creating a function
 * To create a function we use the keyword `def`.
 * `def` must be followed by the function name.
-* followed by a parenthesis filled with formal parameters(parameters).
+* followed by a parenthesis filled with formal parameters(optional).
 * The statements that follow up makes the body of the function.
 * **Note:** Any code written inside a function must be indented.
 * Let's see an example where I thank every one of my readers:
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/lcfr9b09yvqq8ej8wzso.png)

 ### Calling a function
-* To call a function we use the function name followed by parenthesis filled with actual parameter(arguments).
+* To call a function we use the function name followed by parenthesis filled with actual parameter also known as arguments.
 * This is when the code inside the function actually gets executed.
 * Let's see the same example and its output:
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/ldpjd972olmmhxst9gny.png)